IBM/real-time-payments/README.md

 1. Log in to your IBM Cloud account before deploying.
 If already logged in, then ignore this step.
 ![](readme_images/create_account_scrnshot.png)

 2. We can see that the app is ready to be deployed.
-Provide an `App name` to you application and ensure that the Region, Organization and Space is valid before pressing 'Deploy'.
+Provide an `App name` to your application and ensure that the Region, Organization and Space is valid before pressing 'Deploy'.
 ![](readme_images/create_toolchain_scrnshot.png)

 3. In Toolchain, the app is deployed.
-There are also option to edit code via eclipseIDE, git changes if required.
+There are also options to edit code via eclipseIDE, git changes if required.
 ![](readme_images/toolchain_scrnshot.png)

 4. You should see two stages pass successfully once your **Deploy Stage** completes